sonic-net/SONiC/doc/mpls/MPLS_hld.md

 Full details about SAI Next Hop API and attributes are described here: https://github.com/opencomputeproject/SAI/blob/master/inc/sainexthop.h

-No modifications were mode to the current SAI Next Hop API definition.
+No modifications were made to the current SAI Next Hop API definition.

-The following existing attribute is now introduced to SONiC orchagent to facilitate MPLS route functionality:
+The following existing attribute is now introduced to SONiC orchagent to facilitate MPLS NextHop functionality:
 ```
     /**
      * @brief Push label